Counting Periodic Trajectories of Finsler Billiards: Topology of cyclic configuration spaces

-Let us repeat that the {\em ordered cyclic configuration space} of $r$ consecutively distinct points on $M$ is the space
+Let us repeat that the {\em ordered cyclic configuration space} of $r\geq 2$ consecutively distinct points on $M$ is the space

 where by convention $x_{r+1}=x_1$.
-Clearly, $\FF(M,r)\subseteq \GG(M,r)\subseteq M^r$.
-The Dihedral group $D_r=\langle a,b:a^r=b^2=1, ab=ba^{r-1}\rangle$ acts naturally on $\GG(M,r)$ by
+Clearly, $\FF(M,r)\subseteq \GG(M,r)\subset M^r$.
+The Dihedral group $D_r=\langle a,b\colon a^r=b^2=1, ab=ba^{r-1}\rangle$ acts naturally on $\GG(M,r)$ by

 On the other hand, due to the geometric restriction coming from the Finsler distance being not symmetric, we consider only the action of the cyclic subgroup $\Z_r=\langle a\rangle$ on $\GG(M,r)$.
-Thus, in this paper, the {\em unlabeled cyclic configuration space} of $r$ consecutively distinct points on $M$ is the quotient space $\GG(M,r)/\Z_r$.
+Thus, in this paper, the {\em unlabeled cyclic configuration space} of $r$ consecutively distinct points on $M$ is the orbit space $\GG(M,r)/\Z_r$.

-In this section we study the topology of the unlabeled cyclic configuration space $\GG(S^{d-1},r)/\Z_r$ for $r$ a prime.
-First, using an appropriate spectral sequence, we determine the cohomology of the unlabeled configuration space with coefficients in the field $\F_r$. \begin{theorem} Let $r\geq 3$ be a prime. \begin{compactenum}[~~~\rm (1)] \item Let $d$ be an even integer, and let
+In this section we study the topology of the unlabeled cyclic configuration space $\GG\big(S^{d-1}\!,r\big)/\Z_r\!$ for $r$ a prime.
+First, using an appropriate spectral sequence, we determine the cohomology of the unlabeled configuration space with coefficients in the field $\F_r$. \begin{theorem} Let $r\geq 3$ be a prime. \begin{enumerate}\itemsep=0pt \item[\rm (1)] Let $d$ be an even integer, and let

 Then